 A growth in the urinary or reproductive organs can cause:

 The symptoms of rhabdomyosarcoma are a lot like those of other, more common, health conditions.
 Make sure your child sees a healthcare provider to find out what's causing these problems.

 How is rhabdomyosarcoma diagnosed in a child?

 Your child's healthcare provider will ask about your child's health history and symptoms.
-He or she will examine your child.
-Your child may be referred to a child cancer specialist (pediatric oncologist).
-Your child may have tests such as:
+Your child will be examined.
+You may be referred to a child cancer specialist (pediatric oncologist).
+Some of these tests will be needed:

-- X-ray.
-An X-ray uses a small amount of radiation to take pictures of bones and other body tissues.
+X-ray.
+An X-ray uses a small amount of radiation to take pictures of bones and other organs.

-- Bone scan.
-A small amount of dye is injected into a vein.
-The whole body is scanned.
+Bone scan.
+A small amount of dye is put into a vein.
+The whole body is then scanned.
 The dye shows up in areas where there may be cancer.

-- Tumor biopsy.
-A sample of the tumor is taken.
-It may be taken with a needle or by a surgical cut (incision).
-It is checked under a microscope for cancer cells.
+Tumor biopsy.
+A small piece (sample) of the tumor is taken out for testing.
+It may be taken out with a needle or by a surgical cut (incision).
+It's tested for cancer cells.
 A biopsy is the only way to know for sure if the tumor is cancer.
 If it is, tests will show details about the cancer, such as the kind of rhabdomyosarcoma it is and certain gene changes found in the cancer cells.

-- Lumbar puncture.
+Lumbar puncture.
 A thin needle is put in between the bones of the lower back and into the spinal canal.
 This is the area around the spinal cord.
-This is done to check the brain and spinal cord for cancer cells.
-A small amount of cerebral spinal fluid (CSF) is removed and sent for testing.
-CSF is the fluid around the brain and spinal cord.
+It carries cerebrospinal fluid (CSF), the fluid around the brain and spinal cord.
+A small amount of CSF is taken out for testing.
+This is done to check for cancer cells in the brain and spinal cord.
 This test may be done for rhabdomyosarcoma of the head and neck.

 Part of diagnosing cancer is called staging.
-Staging is the process of seeing if the cancer has spread, and where it has spread.
-Staging also helps to decide the treatment.
+Staging is the process of seeing if the cancer has spread and where it has spread.
+Staging helps to decide the best treatment.
 There are different ways of staging cancer, but most range from stage 1 to stage 4.
 Stage 1 is the lowest and means the cancer is in only 1 site.
 Stage then goes up to stage 4.
 Stage 4 means the cancer has spread to other parts of the body far from where it started.
 Talk with your child's healthcare provider about the stage of your child's cancer and what it means.

 How is rhabdomyosarcoma treated in a child?

-Treatment will depend on the location, stage, and other factors.
-The cancer can be treated with any of the below:
+Treatment depends on where the cancer is, the stage, and other factors.
+Rhabdomyosarcoma can be treated with any of these:

-- Surgery.
-The goal of surgery is to fully remove the tumor.
+Surgery.
+The goal of surgery is to remove all of the tumor.
 This is called resection.
-The surgery will be done to avoid loss of function and deformation as possible.
+The surgery will be planned to limit changes in how your child's body looks and works.
 A surgeon who specializes in the body area of tumor growth may be needed.
 This may be a head and face (craniofacial) surgeon, or an ear, nose, and throat (otolaryngologist) doctor.
 It may be a brain surgeon (neurosurgeon) or bone doctor (orthopedist).
-Or it may be another type of doctor.
+Or it may be another type of specialist.

-- Chemotherapy.
-These are medicines that kill cancer cells.
-They are always used to treat rhabdomyosarcoma.
+Chemotherapy.
+These are strong medicines that kill cancer cells.
+Chemo is always used to treat rhabdomyosarcoma.
 Some medicines may be given by mouth.
-But most are given through a vein (IV).
+But most are put right into the blood through a vein (IV).

-- Radiation therapy.
-These are high-energy X-rays or other types of radiation.
-Radiation is used to kill cancer cells or stop them from growing.
+Radiation therapy.
+This treatment uses high-energy X-rays or other types of radiation to kill cancer cells or stop them from growing.
 It may be used when a tumor is hard to remove with surgery.
-Radiation therapy is usually given along with chemotherapy after surgery.
+Radiation therapy is often given along with chemotherapy after surgery.
 This is done to kill any cancer cells left behind to help keep the cancer from coming back.

-- Supportive care.
-Treatment can cause side effects.
+Supportive care.
+Cancer and cancer treatment can cause side effects.
 Medicines and other treatments can be used for pain, fever, infection, nausea, and vomiting.
 Managing and even preventing side effects is part of good cancer treatment.
 You may also hear this called palliative care.

 With any cancer, the chances of a cure (prognosis) depend on a number of things.
 Keep in mind:

-What are the possible complications of rhabdomyosarcoma in a child?
+What are possible complications of rhabdomyosarcoma in a child?

 A child may also have long-term side effects or complications from the tumor or from treatment.
-Complications depend on where the tumor is and the kinds of treatments needed.
+It depends on where the tumor is and the kinds of treatments needed.
 Some of these may not show up until many years later.
 They may include:

 How can I help my child live with rhabdomyosarcoma?

 A child with rhabdomyosarcoma needs ongoing care.
 Your child will be seen by oncologists and other healthcare providers to treat any late effects of treatment and to watch for signs or symptoms of the tumor returning.
 Your child will be checked with imaging tests and other tests.
 And your child may see other healthcare providers for problems from the tumor or from treatment.
-For example, your child may see an eye doctor (ophthalmologist) for vision problems.
+For instance, your child may see an eye care provider (ophthalmologist) for vision problems.